 Structured data enables scientists to collect data in a methodical form with a precise set of requirements.
 When doing so, it is forcing the experiment performer to have certain information data objects, which in turn will need to have certain properties (i/e data types).

-Unstructured data includes text files (spreadsheets, emails, word files etc.) and machine related data.
-Data streams from various instruments and analysis systems and needs to be unified into one final data silo that will enable to compare results from different experiments.
+Unstructured data includes text files (spreadsheets, emails, word files, etc.) and machine-related data.
+Data streams from various instruments and analysis systems need to be unified into one final data silo that will enable comparison results from different experiments.
 Analyzing unstructured data at this time is still a challenge as there is no internal structure.
 Using traditional analyzing tools to analyze unstructured data is cumbersome and time-consuming.
 In addition, it is hard to identify patterns across an experiment and integrate data from multiple sources.
 When the outcome is structured in advance the ability to analyze the results is much easier and more productive, eliminating the margin of error and the need to search for the results, regardless of who performed the experiment.

-The advantage of structured data, created in enforced unified format, is clear.
-With the amounts of data generated, a workable unified form that enables analysis, insights, and decisions is the most practical and efficient way to use the data.
+The advantage of structured data, created in an enforced unified format, is clear.
+With the amount of data generated, a workable unified form that enables analysis, insights, and decisions is the most practical and efficient way to use the data.

 Maintaining Data Integrity

 As discussed in one of our previous blog posts, one of the major concerns of biopharmaceutical R&D executives is maintaining data integrity throughout the entire drug discovery lifecycle.
 Complying with data integrity regulations is a must for any industrial laboratory and is crucial for shortening drugs' time to market and avoiding unexpected expenses and delays due to regulatory violations.

 Data integrity refers to the completeness, consistency, and accuracy of data.
 The data should be attributable, legible, contemporaneously recorded, original or a true copy, and accurate (ALCOA).
 Keeping your data structured can help avoid data integrity violations.